isomerpages/moe-tmjc/_event-highlight-about-us/Term 1.md

 permalink: /event-highlight-about-us/permalink/
 description: ""
 ---
+### Singapore Young Physicists’ Tournament

+On 11 February 2023, 2 teams of Physics students took part in the 2023 Singapore Young Physicists’ Tournament.
+They have been preparing for the research-based tournament since September 2022.
+The tournament closely models real world research and required participants to conduct independent research, modelling, experimentation, culminating in a presentation and defence before peers and experts.

+We are pleased to announce that one of the teams achieved the Certificate of Merit for the research in the Euler Pendulum.

+The team members are:<br>
+Tanwar Mrinal Singh 22S209<br>
+Zhang Yaowen 22S202<br>
+Iyer Varun Ravi 22S202

 ### Singapore Chemistry and Biology Olympiads

 In November 2022, 15 JC1 Chemistry and 16 JC1 Biology students represented the College at the Singapore Chemistry and Biology Olympiads respectively.